-You may not know Chris Difford and Glenn Tilbrook by name, but you certainly know Squeeze, the prolific band responsible for some of the most melodic, new wave influenced pop of the 1980s.
+When you’re talking about British songwriting duos, the first one you talk about is, of course, Jagger and Richards, Lennon and McCartney., But the next one you talk about is Difford and Tilbrook.
+You may not know Chris Difford and Glenn Tilbrook by name, but you certainly know Squeeze, the prolific band responsible for some of the most melodic, new wave-influenced pop of the 1980s.
 While the band’s lineup has been somewhat fluid over the years, the core has always been guitarists Difford and Tilbrook, frequently with pianist Jools Holland.
-Drummers and bassists changed positions, horns came and went, but at the heart of Squeeze was always the trademark Difford and Tilbrook sound: beautiful hooks, undistorted guitars, and lyrics that really made you pay attention, all packaged in perfect three and a half minute tracks.
+Drummers and bassists changed positions, and horns came and went, but at the heart of Squeeze was always the trademark Difford and Tilbrook sound: beautiful hooks, undistorted guitars, and lyrics that made you pay attention, all packaged in perfect three-and-a-half minute tracks.

-Since 1978, the band has released 14 studio albums, all of which are loaded with great songs.
+Since 1978, the band has released 15 studio albums, all loaded with great songs.
 Plus, their compilation Singles — 45’s and Under is considered one of the best greatest hits-type albums around, even though it was released in 1982, long before they were done releasing great material.
-The band is still going strong today; their most recent effort, Cradle to the Grave, was just released in 2015.
-Culling their catalog down to the ten best feels like an injustice, as this could easily be a top 25 list, but still: here are our picks for the top ten Squeeze songs.
+The band is still strong today; their most recent effort, The Knowledge, was just released in 2017.
+Culling their catalog down to the ten best feels like an injustice, as this could easily be a top 25 list, but still, here are our picks for the top ten Squeeze songs.

 # 10 – Cool for Cats